CCheung96/software-tech-demo/README.md

 ### Top Priorities

 * Reorganise the asset folder, reconfigure source links to match these changes
   * Some assets are categorised first by unit instead of type.
 I changed this halfway, but assets in the comp1000 and comp1010 folders have not been reorganised yet.
+* Get Katex to adjust according to screen width
 * Establish consistent linting practices
 * Perform site-wide checks for:
   * functioning pages (ie. Page content working as intended)